yatharth1706/Reminder-App/README.md

 - Calender ui - (In last)
 - Add Authentication Login, Signup, Logout
 - Reminder business logic - (In last)
-- Add toast notifications when some operations are performed (WIP)
+- Add toast notifications when some operations are performed ✅

 # Getting Started with Create React App